 So I’ve tried to focus on accessories that make sense for travel or people interested in a more lightweight setup.This post has affiliate links.
-If you use the link, you don’t pay anything extra but Sidecar Photo gets money for another glass of wine!
+As an Amazon Associate I earn from qualifying purchases.
+The opinions presented are my own.

 Here’s our list of must have Panasonic GX85 accessories: